-- a.
+a.
 Representatives.
 For the purpose of this Addendum, the individuals identified in the Contract shall be the representatives of the respective parties.
 If no representatives are identified in the Contract, the individuals listed below are hereby designated as the parties' respective representatives for purposes of this Addendum.
-Either party may from time to time designate in writing new or substitute representatives. - b.
+Either party may from time to time designate in writing new or substitute representatives.

+b.
 Notices.
 Except as otherwise provided in this Addendum, all required notices shall be in writing and shall be hand delivered or given by certified or registered mail to the representatives at the addresses set forth below.

-Covered Entity Represen tative:
+Covered Entity Representative:

+Name:

+Title:

+Department:

+Division:

-Name: Title: Department: Division: Address:
+Address:

-Business Associate Repre esentative:
+Business Associate Representative:

+Associate

+Name:

+Title:

+Department:

+Division:

-Name: Title: Department: Division: Address:
+Address:

-addressed to such party, (3 rd ) business day after be ty under this upon: (i) deli eing sent by c Addendum shall be deemed effective, if very, if hand delivered; or (ii) the third ertified or registered mail.
+Any notice given to a party under this Addendum shall be deemed effective, if addressed to such party, upon: (i) delivery, if hand delivered; or (ii) the third (3rd) business day after being sent by certified or registered mail.

-IN WITNESS WHEREO hereto have duly executed this ive Date.
+IN WITNESS WHEREOF, the parties hereto have duly executed this Addendum as of the Addendum Effective Date.

-Associate Covered Entity

 [INSERT NAME] [INSERT NAME]

 By: By:

 Print Name: Print Name:

 Title: Title:

+Covered Entity